Now, online auto approval for name addition in birth certificate up to 4 years after childbirth: MCD | Education

 - India

-The Municipal Corporation of Delhi on Tuesday announced that the name of a child can be added to the birth certificate online up to four years after birth and it will be approved automatically.
+The Municipal Corporation of Delhi has announced that the name of a child can be added to the birth certificate online up to four years after birth and it will be approved automatically.

 ''Now, parents or guardians can get names added in birth certificates of children online up to four years after their birth, and the process will be approved automatically,'' he said.